AshleyDorsey/cot-4500-as3/README.md

 - Install numpy by typing into the terminal "pip install numpy".
 However, if this is already installed, you may not need to install again.

-- At the top of the program it is necessary to import the "math", "decimal", and "numpy" library for this.
+- At the top of the program it is necessary to import the "numpy" library for this.

 - In the command line, enter "python assignment_1.py" and then hit ENTER to run.